 In past decades we've seen womens lib and gay rights transform the meaning of gender in America, achieving victories that fundamentally altered society, economics, and politics.
 Over recent decades we've seen nonwhite immigrants fight their way out of the shadows and into the sunlight.
 Now they are fighting hold on to their hard-won rights and human dignity.
 And Indivisible stands with them.

 But make no mistake.
 We don't always win.
 We've endured deep disappointments and bitter defeats — yet we've persevered.
 And we will continue to persevere because there are no finish lines in the struggle for equality and freedom — there are only milestones.
 The election of Obama was a major milestone, but it wasn't a finish line.
 Enacting ACA under Obama was a milestone, and so was the defense of ACA that Indivisible and others mounted against Moscow Mitch.
-Kicking Trump out of the White House will be another milestone, but it won't be a finish line.
+Restoring popular democracy and accountable government in November of 2020 will be another milestone, but it won't be a finish line.
 Which is why we need ongoing organizations like ISF in 2020 — AND in 2021.

 The final thought I'll leave you with is to remember that the very first words of the United States Constitution are "We the People do ordain this constitution"